alberlau/DB2Code/README.md

   - procedures , list of procedures extracted, see above what is marked: "in case of procedure"
   - databaseProductName
   - databaseProductVersion
+- params  - config params passed, see ExecutorParams class for all